rvekaria/membership-system/README.md

 The end to end tests are written using a testing automation framework called gauge.
 You can run the tests by running:
 `mvn clean install`

+## Further Configuration
+**Timeout**
+A 1 minute session timeout has been implemented - this can be changed by adjusting the value of `server.servlet.session.timeout` in resources/application.properties

+**CORS Security**
+This is currently configured so that it is accessible to all traffic.
+The host addresses of the kiosk clients should be passed in as a parameter to the @CrossOrigin() annotations in the MemberController class.